Jayson Shi JIA

 Biography

-Dr. Jia’s research has been published in top tier basic science, management, marketing, and psychology journals such as Nature, Nature Communications, Management Science, Journal of Marketing Research, Journal of Consumer Research, Psychological Science, Journal of Personality and Social Psychology, and Journal of Experimental Psychology: General.
-His work has received media coverage from popular outlets including BBC, Business Insider, Scientific American, The Guardian, Psychology Today, Stanford Business Magazine, Harvard Business Review, MIT Sloan Review, MSN, Wall Street Journal, Forbes, Xinhua, People’s Daily, Bilibili and Jinri Toutiao.
+Prof. Jia’s research has been published in Nature, Nature Communications, Management Science, Journal of Marketing Research, Journal of Consumer Research, Psychological Science, Journal of Personality and Social Psychology, and Journal of Experimental Psychology: General.
+His work has received media coverage from outlets including Business Insider, BBC, The Guardian, Psychology Today, Stanford Business Magazine, Harvard Business Review, MIT Sloan Review, MSN, Wall Street Journal, Forbes, Scientific American, People’s Daily, Xinhua, and Jinri Toutiao.
+Prof. Jia has extensive industry collaborations with major international internet technology, retail, and MarTech companies and sits on the Economic Policy Committee of the Hong Kong General Chamber of Commerce.

 Teaching